tgnemecek/core-website/src/collections/pages/learning.md

     continue learning.
 LET US HELP YOU meet these challenges with The Balancing Act's proven tools.

-    FOR FREE: 1) Report on your greatest stress-management strength & weakness; 2) Special Learning report; 3) instructional video.
+    FOR FREE: 1) Assessment of your greatest stress-management strength & weakness; 2) Special Learning report; 3) instructional video.

     FOR MORE INFO: Contact us via message link below--OR take a Premium Profile to get a full report on your personal strengths and weaknesses, attend our special seminars for adults in transition, or sign up for our life-changing implementation program.